-When you’re using submeters to bill back tenants for utilities, it’s imperative that they’re installed correctly before you start using their reads to produce tenant invoices.
+When using submeters to billback tenants for utilities, it’s imperative that they’re installed correctly before you start using their reads to produce tenant invoices.
 Whether you’re installing them yourself or have hired a qualified, licensed professional to do the job, it’s important to double check each meter for accuracy.
-Rule of thumb: if a meter setup doesn’t look right, it probably isn’t!
+Rule of thumb: If a meter setup doesn’t look right, it probably isn’t!

 Meters use sensors called CTs (current transformers) to measure the amperage in one or more conductors.
 In the context of an electrical system, a phase represents one line of power.
 Most electrical panels use multiple phases to power their breakers.
-Each distinct phase powers several breakers in the panel.
+Additionally, each distinct phase powers several breakers in the panel.

 When metering and calculating the power of a circuit, you must multiply the breaker current of a given phase by the voltage of that same phase.
 If you multiply by the wrong phase in your calculation, your meter reads will be incorrect.
 The CTs must be in phase with the voltage reference.

 TIP: Phasor diagrams (below) are a life saver when commissioning meters.
-They’ve been built into some metering software, but if that’s not the case for you, check out your meter installation instructions to see if they’ve been provided.
+Check out your meter installation instructions to see if these diagrams have been provided.

 If your CT is mounted backwards, the meter won’t produce accurate reads.
-Look closely before placing your CT — there is always an indicator on the CT telling you which way it needs to be oriented.
+Look closely before placing your CT — an indicator on the CT tells you the proper orientation.

 This one is crucial.
 If any CT is not on the right phase, the meter will not calculate correctly.
 L1 CT, for example, must be on L1, the meter won’t be able to take accurate reads until it is.

-Be careful: as seen below, L1 on one panel may not be the same in the same position as L1 on a different panel.
+Be careful!
+Below, L1 on one panel may not be the same in the same position as L1 on a different panel.

-Here’s why this matters.
+Here’s why this matters when trying to avoid submeter installation issues.
 For a meter to calculate power, it uses this formula: kW = Volts x Amps x Power Factor.
 The power factor comes from the phase angle between the voltage and current.
-If the CTs and phases are incorrect, the power factor will be incorrect, and the calculation will be entirely wrong.
+Therefore, if the CTs and phases are incorrect, the power factor will be incorrect, and the calculation will be entirely wrong.

 The phasor diagram below shows correct voltage and current — the CTs are on the correct phase.

 With a correctly placed CT, this kW calculation comes out to 5.1.
-Had the CT been incorrectly mounted, resulting in an incorrect power factor, the kW calculation would come out to -0.05 (diagram shown below).
+But had the incorrect mounting occurred, resulting in an incorrect power factor, the kW calculation would come out to -0.05 (diagram shown below).
 Since kW is used to calculate tenant responsibility for utilities, incorrect kW calculations will result in either over or under billing — both of which lead to major problems.